Emily Ratajkowski: Breakthrough and rise to prominence

 A Buick Super Bowl ad for its Cascada convertible during Super Bowl 50 on February 7, 2016, featured Ratajkowski and Odell Beckham Jr. The ad, in which she made a wedding bouquet catch reminiscent of Beckham's catch from 2014, received average ratings, according to USA Todays admeter.
 The ad was filmed with a stunt double making the catch.
 Los Angeles-based jewelry designer Jacquie Aiche featured Ratajkowski in a spring 2016 campaign wearing almost nothing but body chains, rings, bracelets, pendants, and chokers.
-In May, Ratajkowski appeared in the Russian-language music video "Inseparable" (sometimes translated as "Indivisible") with Russian entertainer Dima Bilan as a photographer and Ratajkowski as his muse.
+In May, Ratajkowski appeared in the Russian-language music video "Inseparable" (ru, sometimes translated as "Indivisible") with Russian entertainer Dima Bilan as a photographer and Ratajkowski as his muse.

 Professional expansion

 After seeing her in the "Blurred Lines" video Ben Affleck picked her to play the mistress of his character, in David Fincher's 2014 adaptation of Gillian Flynn's novel Gone Girl.
 The San Diego Union-Tribune described Ratajkowski's performance as "nuanced", while Andrew O'Hehir of Salon and Wesley Morris of Grantland wrote that her small role as a "duplicitous and manipulative former student" was critical.
 Reflecting on the performance in 2016, Naomi Wolf described Ratajkowski's portrayal as sympathetic and compassionate.

 In August 2015, Warner Bros.
 Pictures released We Are Your Friends, in which Ratajkowski played Sophie.
 In their respective reviews of the film, critics Richard Roeper and Wesley Morris said that Ratajkowski, again playing the attractive object of affection, failed to demonstrate acting prowess.
 In February 2016, Ratajkowski was cast in the film In Darkness, alongside Natalie Dormer, Ed Skrein, and Stacy Martin.
 That August, she became the spokesperson for the Australian swimwear brand Amore + Sorvete.

 Ratajkowski was one of five models to appear on the August 2016 Vogue Germany alternate covers along with Stella Maxwell, Irina Shayk, Lily Aldridge, and Rosie Huntington-Whiteley.
 Along with Joan Smalls and Kate Upton, Ratajkowski was one of three models for the October Glamour cover.
 The cover story, which was shot by Carter Smith and includes an essay by Ratajkowski, says she has become known as an activist who considers being both sexual and serious to be non-conflicting ambitions.
 She appeared in a season 1 episode of Joe Swanberg's Netflix series, Easy that was released on September 22, 2016.
 Her episode, in which she is a lifecasting selfie artist, met with mixed reviews.
 She was a guest judge on the October 20, Project Runway season 15 episode.
 By November 2016, Ratajkowski was attached to Lying and Stealing, which also starred Theo James.

 Ratajkowski began 2017 on the February Vogue España cover shot by Miguel Reveriego.
 Ratajkowski also made cover appearances on the March issue of U.S. InStyle, and the May covers of American Marie Claire (with alternate covers by Janelle Monáe, Aja Naomi King, Zoey Deutch, Alexandra Daddario, et al.) and the French L'Officiel.